 Hot Topic – Increase in Infectious Upper Respiratory infections in our area.
 We have seen approximately 20 cases in the past two months.
 Veterinarians refer to these types of diseases at CIRDC – Canine Infectious Respiratory Disease Complex.
-We use this long name because there are quite a few different viruses and bacteria which can be part of the cause of the more current set of cases.
+We use this long name because there are quite a few different viruses and bacteria that can be part of the cause of the more current set of cases.
 It can be difficult and expensive to do individual testing on every case, so quite often, we may treat according to the dog's symptoms and severity of symptoms.
-There is testing available, and we prefer to do a test called a PCR which can sometimes help us identify the causative agents.
+There is testing available, and we prefer to do a test called a PCR, which can sometimes help us identify the causative agents.

 What are the symptoms of CIRDC (Canine Infectious Respiratory Disease Complex)?